 - Moh’s surgery: A technique used for cancer with no defined border or on cosmetically sensitive areas, Moh’s surgery removes cancer layer by layer, microscopically examining each layer before closing the incision until the cancer cells have been completely removed.

-Dr. Fusi and Dr. Craig are both qualified to excise skin cancer and can either perform the entire surgery or the skin cancer reconstruction for Connecticut patients.
+Dr. Fusi and Dr. Craig are both qualified to excise skin cancer and can either perform the entire surgery or the skin cancer reconstruction for Houston patients.